 Habitats Actions Compensation Measures Required Grassland (Pasture) Removal None Grassland (Amenity) Removal None Hedges and Trees Potential Partial Removal Should any portion of hedgerow need to be removed it can be mitigated for onsite by the planting of an equivalent area of hedgerow, OR where mitigation is not possible, the hedgerow should be compensated for offsite with an equivalent area planted.
 LPA agreement is required for offsite compensation.
 Should the trees need to be removed and mitigation is not possible onsite, appropriate replacement roosts (subject to absence/presence survey results) will need to be established.
 Further details should be sought from Ecological Surveys Ltd in this case.
-Water None Avoidance of damage to ditches is important.
+Water None Avoid impacting the stream habitat.
+Keep machinery away and ensure storage of materials is not within 30m of the stream bank.
 Woodland None None Scrub Potential removal Loss of potential nesting area and invertebrate feeding area.
 Nest boxes are usually required to offset this loss, however, if possible, any scrub loss should be replanted elsewhere onsite, given the residential development will not be covering every part of it.
-If replanting is not feasible, nest boxes should be located on suitable structures such as trees or new buildings.
-A mixture of open fronted and individual hole-type boxes is necessary.
-Buildings/ Structures Potential demolition Mitigation for birds nest, if not possible onsite, must be compensated for offsite.
-Other None None
+If replanting is not feasible, nest boxes should be located on suitable structures such as trees or new buildings Buildings/ Structures Potential removal None Other None None